Singular blocks of parabolic category O and finite W-algebras

-We can understand the functor $\Phi_0$ restricted to $\cO(\chi_0,0)\cap \pcO(\chi_0,0)$ as localizing a module to a $B$-equivariant $D$-module on $G/B$, then using the ``flip'' functor to think of this as a $B$-equivariant $D$-module on $B\backslash G$, and taking sections.
-In particular, the parabolic Verma module $M^\fq$ localizes to the $!$-extension of the structure sheaf $\cO_{Qw_0B/B}$ as a $D$-module (don't confuse this with the use of the symbol $\cO$ for a category; that will not appear in the rest of this proof), the structure sheaf of the dense $Q$-orbit, so $\Phi_0(M^\fq)$ localizes to the $!$-extension of $\cO_{Bw_0Q/B}$.
-Since the latter sheaf is smooth along the fibers of the natural map $G/B\to G/Q$, the pushforward of this sheaf to $G/Q$ is the !-extension of $\cO_{Bw_0Q/Q}$.
-In particular, $\Phi_0(M^\fq)$ is the sections of a $D$-module on $G/Q$, and thus annihilated by $I$.

-On the other hand, by the work of Irving \cite[\S 4.3]{Irv85}, the socle of $M^\fq$ is in the same right cell as $L^\fq$.
-Thus, the socle of $\Phi_0(M^\fq)$ is in the same left cell as $L^\fq$, and so these simple modules have the same annihilator.
-Since any ring element annihilating $\Phi_0(M^\fq)$ annihilates its socle, we have that $I\supset I_\fq$, and equality of ideals follows.
+It is a theorem of Irving \cite[\S 4.3]{Irv85} that any two simples which both appear in the socle of a parabolic Verma module for $\fq$ are in the same right cell.
+In particular, the socle of $M^\fq$ is in the same right cell as $L^\fq$.
+Thus, the socle of $\Phi_0(M^\fq)$ is in the same left cell as $L^{\bar \fq}$, and so these simple modules have the same annihilator.
+Since any ring element annihilating $\Phi_0(M^\fq)$ annihilates its socle, we have that $I_\fq\subset I$.